cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 * Improve documentation

-* Fix the VTKWriter.

 * Improve tensorboard support and logging for RL.

 * Add checkpoints for Rl models.
 Utilities for saving and loading models.

 * Add VTK rendering for environments and simulations.

-* Unify batch and trajectory axis conventions.
-RL and System.trajectory_rollout differ.
-We need benchmarks to see which is faster: scan (vmap ()) or vmap (scan ()).
-Clarify the docs about this.

 * Improve RL performance, especially for the LSTM.